 In their infancy, navigation systems were an expensive option reserved for luxury cars.
-Nowadays, navigation systems are ubiquitous.
-Not only can you get one on an economy car, but also there are alternatives ranging from portable navigation systems to applications for your smartphone.
+Today, navigation systems are nearly ubiquitous, even on economy cars.
+Furthermore, there are now lots of alternatives, ranging from portable systems to smartphones to aftermarket stereo systems with nav.

 Which one should you buy?
 What are the advantages of each setup?
 Which is less expensive?
 Here are a few things to consider so you can choose the system that's right for you.

 Integration: The factory-installed navigation system will appeal to the car buyer who likes a clean, high-tech, integrated look.
 These systems typically have larger screens that are mounted in well-thought-out locations and are designed to work seamlessly with the vehicle.
 This means that you can use such factory features as voice activation and other interface methods like control knobs or on-screen buttons.

 Warranty Coverage: Since the factory navigation system is part of the vehicle, it is covered by the bumper-to-bumper warranty.
 If anything goes wrong with the system, you can take it to any factory dealership for free repair within the warranty period.
 Extended warranties might or might not include the navigation system.

 Theft-Resistant: Unlike with a portable navigation system, which can draw the attention of thieves, you don't have to worry as much about someone walking away with a factory system.
 Thieves will have a much harder time stealing a factory navigation system than they will a portable unit that's stuck to the windshield with a suction cup.

 Resale Value: Factory navigation systems may improve a car's resale value, but only within a few years.
 After three to five years, our analysts say, used-car shoppers are less interested in high-tech features, especially if they look dated and lack the capabilities of newer cars.